noamba/SB_NLP/README.md

 on network & machine speed?) - enough time to grab a cup of tea ;-)

-When completed, run a docker container from the created image, issue:
+When completed, to run a docker container from the created image issue:

 `docker run --name match_container -p 8080:80 match_img`